 This concentration of total homocysteine (tHcy) in blood plasma is the primary clinical analyte measured to diagnose homocystinuria.
 A study using liquid chromatography-mass spectrometry (LC-MS) calculated limits of detection (0.06 μ mol/L) and quantification (0.6 μ mol/Lu) of tHcy (Nelson et al., 2003).
-Another study using gas chromatography-mass spectrometry (GC-MS) found a detection limit of 0.4 μ mol/L as well as intra- and inter-run variations of 5% and 8%, respectively.
+Another study using gas chromatography-mass spectrometry (GC-MS) found a detection limit of 0.4 μ mol/L as well as intra- and inter-run variations of five and eight percent, respectively.
 Furthermore, this method was found to compare well with the LC-MS-MS method; the GC-MS method had a mean difference of -0.4 μ mol compared to the LC-MS-MS method (Belkhiria et al., 2007).
-Fluorescence polarization immunoassay (FPIA) was found to compare favorably to the high performance liquid chromatography (HPLC) and MS approaches as well (5% imprecision with -2% to 3% bias) so it is a practical option if the more precise approaches are not available; unfortunately, this study only measured levels up to 45 μ mol/L, whereas severe homocystinuria can exceed 100 μ mol/L (Nexo et al., 2000).
+Fluorescence polarization immunoassay (FPIA) was found to compare favorably to the high performance liquid chromatography (HPLC) and MS approaches as well (five percent imprecision with negative two percent to three percent bias) so it is a practical option if the more precise approaches are not available; unfortunately, this study only measured levels up to 45 μ mol/L, whereas severe homocystinuria can exceed 100 μ mol/L (Nexo et al., 2000).